Unit VIII. Healing the Soul

 and bliss).
 Almaas says that “Living Daylight is the first of these

-boundless or universal dimensions, meaning that it is the beginning of seeing
+boundless or universal dimensions, meaning that it is the beginning of

-in the sea.
-Furthermore, we can communicate with It if we become quiet
+as fish exist in the sea.
+Furthermore, we can communicate with It

-enough.
-“This universal conscious presence is experienced
+if we become quiet enough.
+“This universal conscious

-not ony as loving but also as soft, sweet, gentle, and delicate, giving you
+presence is experienced not ony as loving but also as soft, sweet, gentle,

-the sense that you are held in a loving embrace by the universe” (p 35).
+and delicate, giving you the sense that you are held in a loving embrace

+by the universe” (p 35).
 This is exactly how I experience Spirit.
-You could think of Spirit

-as your personal link with the Divine One or the One reaching out to you
+You could think of Spirit as your personal link with the Divine One or the

-in love since it is usually described in terms of loving relationship.
+One reaching out to you in love since it is usually described in terms of

 Living Daylight is the essence of the environment we left in order to